 Best range of high-efficiency solar panels: Glow Green

-Founded in 2011, Glow Green initially specialised in energy-efficient boilers before branching out to offer a wide range of energy-efficient products, including an all-in-one package that encompasses solar panels, battery storage, EV chargers, air conditioning and heat pumps.
+Founded in 2011, Glow Green initially specialised in energy-efficient boilers before branching out to offer other green home products, including an all-in-one package that encompasses solar panels, battery storage, EV chargers, air conditioning and heat pumps.

-The company covers its solar panels with warranties of up to 30 years and offers a 5-year workmanship warranty.
-It has financing options and has won many awards for its services.
+The company covers its solar panels with warranties of up to 30 years and offers a five-year workmanship warranty.
+It has financing options and is an award-wining provider.
 Its product range includes panels from JA Solar, Trina Solar, Tesla, PureDrive Energy and Perlight Solar.

 Pros